Hudson Headwaters Health Network

 Please check expiration dates on at-home test kits before use.
 Some test kits have extended expiration dates.
 Click here for more information.

-If you have a positive at-home test, please follow these directions and contact your county health department.
-Many county health departments now have online portals to report positive at-home test results.
-Visit their website for more information.
-If you do not have any symptoms or you have only minor symptoms such as stuffy nose or mild sore throat, please monitor your condition at home; you may not need to be seen by a provider.
+If you have a positive at-home test, please follow these instructions and isolate from others.
+If you do not have any symptoms, or you have only minor symptoms such as a stuffy nose or mild sore throat, please monitor your condition at home; you may not need to be seen by a provider.
 If you have any questions or concerns about your symptoms, please reach out to your provider.
 You do not need an alternative test to verify a positive result unless your employer requires it.

 PLEASE CALL your Hudson Headwaters health center if you are experiencing symptoms, have been in close contact with a confirmed case, and/or have recently traveled to a country with an outbreak.
 Be ready to explain your symptoms, travel history and/or if you were exposed to coronavirus.
 Luckily, most patients only experience mild symptoms and will recover.
 For public safety, we strongly encourage home management when appropriate.